freekvandeven/streamhub/TROUBLESHOOTING.md

 https://iptv-org.github.io/iptv/index.m3u
 ```

-If this works but your IPTV URL doesn't, it confirms a CORS issue.
+If this works but your playlist URL doesn't, it confirms a CORS issue.

 ## Platform Compatibility